jwmatthys/musescore-theory-plugins/README.md

 ### SATB Chorale Checker

 By default the plugin will run in Major mode.
 To check minor examples, set the “Lyricist” text field (Add → Text → Lyricist) to “Minor”.
+If you have selected one or more measures, the plugin will only check the selected measures.
+If no measures are selected, it will run on the entire file.

 Roman numerals and figured bass should be entered as lyrics.
 Feel free to use superscript/subscript for figured bass, and to resize the lyrics as desired.